This post may contain affiliate links. Please read our disclosure policy.

 A great alternative to traditional wonton wrappers made with wheat flour, these gluten-free homemade wrappers are extremely versatile.
 Here are some ways to enjoy them:

 • Wontons – Moisten wrapper edges with water to seal in fillings for a gluten free wonton.
 Boil, steam or air fry the wontons until cooked through.
-Great for gluten-free wonton soup, wonton egg drop soup, shrimp wontons, Beef wontons, and more!
+Great for Gluten-free wonton soup, Wonton egg drop soup, Shrimp wonton soup, Shrimp wontons, Beef wontons, and more!

 • Wonton Chips – Deep fry, air fry or bake plain or seasoned wrappers into crispy, crunchy wonton chips or gluten free wonton strips—perfect to sprinkle on soups or dip in sauces!!